 I Sat Next to a Stranger on a Flight.
-Now I Might Own Part of a Paris Apartment.
-New
+Now I Might Move to Paris.

 Last year, on a flight to Paris, I started chatting with the woman sitting next to me.
 At first it was normal airplane conversation.
 Where are you headed?
 How often do you go to Paris?
 Do you like this chicken that somehow tastes exactly like the pasta?
 Then I mentioned my blog and YouTube channel.
 That’s when things got interesting.

 The woman sitting next to me was Miranda, who lives in Silicon Valley (like me) but has deep roots in Paris, where she lived for decades.
-Through her California based company, she helps people buy Parisian property, including something I honestly knew very little about at the time: fractional ownership apartments in Paris.
+Through her California based company, she helps people buy Parisian property, including something I knew nothing about at the time: fractional ownership apartments in Paris.

 Now before you stop reading and picture a sad 1980s timeshare presentation in a Marriott conference room with stale danishes and a raffle for a toaster oven, hang with me here.
 This is different, and pretty darn cool.

-And somewhere between the gorgeous old Paris building, the charming neighborhood, and me mentally redecorating my imaginary Paris life, I thought: “Am I actually considering buying (part of) an apartment in Paris?”
+Between the gorgeous old Paris building, the charming neighborhood, and me mentally redecorating my imaginary Paris life, I realized: “I'm actually considering buying (part of) an apartment in Paris!”

 A Paris Neighborhood That Feels Almost Ridiculously Parisian

 The apartment is located in the chi-chi Saint Germain des Prés in Paris’s 6th arrondissement.
-If you’ve ever fantasized about becoming the kind of woman who casually journals in cafés while wearing oversized sunglasses and ordering sparkling water in French (Agua con gas, right?), this neighborhood really does not help.
+If you’ve ever fantasized about becoming the kind of woman who casually journals in cafés while wearing mysteriously oversized sunglasses and never seems stressed about anything, this neighborhood really does not help dissuade you.

-Legendary Café de Flore and Les Deux Magots are steps away.
-Luxembourg Gardens is nearby.
+Legendary Café de Flore and Les Deux Magots are your coffee shops around the corner.
+Luxembourg Gardens is a 10 minute stroll away.
 Beautiful churches, boutiques, bookstores, art galleries, little side streets that look like someone built them specifically to end up on your phone wallpaper.
 It’s the kind of neighborhood where even the dogs are better dressed than I am.

 Touring the Apartment Before the Renovation

 Miranda gave me a tour of the apartment while it was still in its pre renovation condition, which actually made the experience more interesting.
-We got to see the bones of the place before the transformation.
-And the bones were good.
+Who doesn't love getting to see a before and after?

 The apartment occupies an entire floor of a classic Haussmannian building and includes: